liezsm/learn-typescript-fcc/README.md

 ### Day 3: Functions

 Today, I learned about writing functions in Typescript.
+I learned that the better way to write functions is to write both the types in parameter as well as the return type.

 ## Code Samples